SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-05-27-lotarisa-new-way-to-get-paid.markdown

 # What about other platforms?

-Lotaris does have support for other platforms such as iOS and Android plus even a WEB API interface for integrating with them, however at this time not through the self service portal. &nbsp;Anyone wishing to take advantage of Lotris e-commerce solutions on these platforms (iOS/Android/Web) should contact them directly at&nbsp;[info@lotaris.com](mailto:info@lotaris.com)
+Lotaris does have support for other platforms such as iOS and Android plus even a WEB API interface for integrating with them, however at this time not through the self service portal.
+Anyone wishing to take advantage of Lotris e-commerce solutions on these platforms (iOS/Android/Web) should contact them directly at [info@lotaris.com](mailto:info@lotaris.com)

 * * *